stplbn249683/just-puttering2/readme.txt

+25May24 I added a missing carriage return in the refresh token response file.
+I had made a small change to the program to add the current time to the refresh token response file but did not check whether it had worked until the refresh token expired.

 This folder contains an example of using the Schwab Market Data API (see developer.schwab.com) to maintain and update a database of historical OHLC stock prices.